farisNassif/FourthYear_TheoryOfAlgorithims/README.md

         };
 ```
 ## Project Implementation
 When looking at the C file containing the code for the MD5 implementation it may be an eyesore, however there really isn't much to it.
-The hash consists of about a dozen constants and two methods, but I appriciate how it may look more convuluted than it is.
+The hash consists of about a dozen constants and two methods, but I appreciate how it may look more convoluted than it is.

 Assume the user wants to hash a text file called '<b>textfile.txt</b>' with the contents '<b>abc</b>', and they execute the program from the command line with the statement ```/.md5 --hashfile textfile.txt```, well <i>what actually happens under the hood?</i>, I'll attempt to explain the process step-by-step. (<i>The implementation code is heavily based on the process outlined in the Request for Comments Document and appropriately referenced within the code</i>) [[3]](https://tools.ietf.org/html/rfc1321).

-Command-line arguemnts are implemented meaning the program will associate ```--hashfile``` with the character ```f``` and expect an argument as specified by the '<b>required_argument</b>' paramater below.
+Command-line arguments are implemented meaning the program will associate ```--hashfile``` with the character ```f``` and expect an argument as specified by the '<b>required_argument</b>' parameter below.

 ```C
         static struct option long_options[] = {